wise2c-devops/breeze/README.md

 **Deploy server:** docker 1.13.1+ and docker-compose 1.12.0+ .

-**Kubernetes cluster server:** CentOS 7.4/7.5/7.6 is required and minimal installation mode is recommended.
+**Kubernetes cluster server:** CentOS 7.4/7.5/7.6 or Ubuntu 16/18 is required and minimal installation mode is recommended.

 Refer to **[User Guide](manual/BreezeManual.pdf)** for more details on how to use Breeze.